xiix0/scam/README.md

-You will feel hungry again in another hour.
+You will be surprised by a loud noise.